 We are proud of the curriculum at The Aldgate School.
 Children attain the highest standards academically but they also excel in music, the arts and sport.
 Take a look at our statement of curriculum intent or have a delve into this page and find information about the curriculum in your child's class.
-If you have any questions about our curriculum, don't hesitate to get in touch.
+If you have any questions about our curriculum, don't hesitate to get in touch via the office.

 Teachers adjust the curriculum according to pupils’ interests and current events, so no topic is ever taught in the same way more than once.
 This focus on pupils’ interest helps pupils to concentrate for longer, work harder, think more clearly and put forward their own thoughts about what they are learning.
 Ofsted, 2013

 Art and D&T are an important part of our curriculum.
 We took part in the London 2021 version of Inside Out and many of our school community had their images posted on Tower Bridge.

 |Year 6 at the Argoed Lwyd Outdoor Education Centre||Year 4 at Kench Hill in Kent|

 We regularly welcome visitors to perform for, share or work with our children.
 Children have enjoyed performances on the organ as well as other instruments such as bassoon, clarinet and trumpet.

 |Year 5 visiting a countryside school in Nottinghamshire||A pupil having a go on an organ.|

 Our Gardening Clubs offer all sorts of interesting opportunities for our children.